Easy Steps to Clean Your Coffee Maker with Vinegar

 Also, make sure to remove any water left in the coffee maker’s reservoir.
 Make sure to start with a clean surface to avoid any leftover coffee or water that could affect the cleaning.
 Empty your coffee maker carefully to prepare for a thorough cleaning.

-Step 3: Pour Vinegar into the Coffee Maker and Run It
+Step 3: Pour Vinegar into the Coffee Maker and Run it

 To clean your coffee maker, use the vinegar and water solution.
 Empty the coffee maker and start the cleaning cycle.
 Pour the vinegar and water mixture into the coffee maker’s water reservoir.
 Put a clean filter in the coffee maker’s filter basket.
 Turn on your coffee maker and set it to brew a pot of coffee.
 As the machine runs, the vinegar and water solution will flow through its internal parts.